platformsh/platformsh-docs/docs/src/dedicated/architecture/options.md

 so for the vast majority of users there is no downtime or even slow down.
 If a request does pass the CDN during a deploy, it isn't counted as downtime covered by our Service Level Agreement.

-By default, Platform.sh will serve generic Platform.sh-branded error pages for errors generated before a request reaches the application.
+By default, Platform.sh serves generic Platform.sh-branded error pages for errors generated before a request reaches the application.
 (500 errors, some 400 errors, etc.)  Alternatively you may provide a static error page for each desired error code via a ticket for us to configure with the CDN.
 This file may be any static HTML file but is limited to 64 KB in size.

 ## IP restrictions

 Platform.sh supports project-level IP restrictions (allow/deny) and HTTP Basic authentication.
-These may be configured through the Development Environment and will be automatically replicated from the `production` and `staging` branches to the production and staging environments, respectively.
+These may be configured through the Development Environment and are automatically replicated from the `production` and `staging` branches to the production and staging environments, respectively.

 {{< note >}}